CodeWriterWriter/seneca-memcached/README.md

    * _role:cache, cmd:delete_ ; delete a value - _key_ argument is required, no error if key does not exist
    * _role:cache, cmd:incr_ ; increment a value - _key_ and _val_ (integer) arguments required
    * _role:cache, cmd:decr_ ; decrement a value - _key_ and _val_ (integer) arguments required

+All caching plugins, including this one, implement this action API.

 ## Extended API